-CASE STUDY – Over the past few years, DBS Bank in Singapore has undergone an extraordinary turnaround inspired by lean.
+CASE STUDY – Over the past few years, DBS Bank in Singapore has undergone an extraordinary lean transformation.
 Here, the COO explains how the company has become the world’s “best digital bank”.

 Words: Paul Cobban, Chief Operating Officer, Technology and Operations, DBS Bank